thegialeo/bayesflow/README.md

 }
 ```

+## FAQ

+- *I am starting with Bayesflow, which backend shall I use?*
+A: We recommend JAX as it is currently the fastest backend.

+- *What is the difference between Bayesflow 2.0+ and previous versions?*
+A: Bayesflow 2.0+ is a complete rewrite of the library.
+It shares the same
+overall goals with previous versions, but has much better modularity
+and extensibility.
+What is more, the new Bayesflow has multi-backend support via Keras3,
+while the old Bayesian was based on tensorflow only.

+- *I still need the old Bayesflow for some of my projects.
+How can I install it?*
+A: You can find and install the old Bayesflow version via the "bayesflow1" branch on github.

 ## Awesome Amortized Inference

 If you are interested in a curated list of resources, including reviews, software, papers, and other resources related to amortized inference, feel free to explore our [community-driven list](https://github.com/bayesflow-org/awesome-amortized-inference).

 ## Acknowledgments

 This project is currently managed by researchers from Rensselaer Polytechnic Institute, TU Dortmund University, and Heidelberg University.
-It is partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project 528702768).
-The project is further supported by Germany's Excellence Strategy -- EXC-2075 - 390740016 (Stuttgart Cluster of Excellence SimTech) and EXC-2181 - 390900948 (Heidelberg Cluster of Excellence STRUCTURES), as well as the Informatics for Life initiative funded by the Klaus Tschira Foundation.
+It is partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Projects 528702768 and 508399956.
+The project is further supported by Germany's Excellence Strategy -- EXC-2075 - 390740016 (Stuttgart Cluster of Excellence SimTech) and EXC-2181 - 390900948 (Heidelberg Cluster of Excellence STRUCTURES), the collaborative research cluster TRR 391 – 520388526, as well as the Informatics for Life initiative funded by the Klaus Tschira Foundation.